-Some parts of the roadmap are not necessarily required for scaling or securing Ethereum in the near-term, but set Ethereum up for stability and reliability for centuries to come.
-These upgrades cement Ethereum as the resilient, decentralized base layer for the future, whatever it may hold.
+Some parts of the roadmap are not necessarily required for scaling or securing Ethereum in the near-term, but set Ethereum up for stability and reliability far into the future.

 Some of the cryptography securing present-day Ethereum will be compromised when quantum computing becomes a reality.
 Although quantum computers are probably decades away from being a genuine threat to modern cryptography, Ethereum is being built to be secure for centuries to come.
 This means making Ethereum quantum resistant(opens in a new tab) as soon as possible.

 The challenge facing Ethereum developers is that the current proof-of-stake protocol relies upon a very efficient signature scheme known as BLS to aggregate votes on valid blocks.
 This signature scheme is broken by quantum computers, but the quantum resistant alternatives are not as efficient.

 The “KZG” commitment schemes used in several places across Ethereum to generate cryptographic secrets are known to be quantum-vulnerable.
 Currently, this is circumvented using “trusted setups” where many users generate randomness that cannot be reverse-engineered by a quantum computer.
 However, the ideal solution would simply be to incorporate quantum safe cryptography instead.
 There are two leading approaches that could become efficient replacements for the BLS scheme: STARK-based(opens in a new tab) and lattice-based(opens in a new tab) signing.
 These are still being researched and prototyped.Read about KZG and trusted setups